 There are many occasions where having an off grid heating method for your hot tub is ideal.
 However, the main things to think about here are that if you are off grid, you are not going to have any pumps or jets.
 If you have no pumps or jets, then you are not going to have any filtration.
 With no filtration, you essentially have a bath that you are going to be emptying after every use.

 The amount of time needed to heat by a wood burning fire can be considerable if you have a large tub.
-Also, the amount of “work” involved in building the fire every time you want a hot tub can be too much for me (me included!)
+Also, the amount of “work” involved in building the fire every time you want a hot tub can be too much for anyone (me included!)

 Yes, it is certainly cheap, but it is not convenient in the slightest and you must have a lot of time on your hands.